 This is one of the most interesting areas in Berlin as this is where the Reichstag is located, the Berliner Dom, Museum Island and many other popular attractions.
 You will have no doubt checked all those out but whilst in this area, have a walk around to check out the shops and cafes and some other sites.
 Don’t miss the Kindertransport Memorial statue which is located in the Friedrichstrasse Railway station (one of the main international railway stations in the Nazi era).
 This statue which is made of bronze depicts two children about to board a train, but each had very different destinations and fates.

 Another great area to visit in Berlin.
 This quirky and hipster area has a lot of interesting cafes, street art, thrift shops and also gorgeous Viktoriapark.
 You can find a lot of bars and food stalls here.
-There are a lot of shaded pathways that are perfect for walking around or cycling in.
+There are a lot of shaded pathways that are perfect for walking around or cycling in so you can travel Berlin on a budget.
 You should also visit the Turkish market here as its home to the largest population of Turkish people in Berlin.

 This is a must-see neighborhood in Berlin.
 It has a very alternative and also artsy vibe about it with many techno clubs, indie boutiques as well as Soviet era style buildings.
 It’s linked to the Kreuzberg district by a castle like bridge.
 It’s a part of Berlin with such an interesting mix so it’s worth a visit!